 The Property Rights and Artisanal Diamond Development (PRADD) II program was built on the successes of the predecessor PRADD project that was implemented under the Property Rights and Resource Governance Task Order.
 PRADD and PRADD II were developed to support country compliance with the Kimberley Process (KP), “A joint governments, industry and civil society initiative to stem the flow of conflict diamonds – rough diamonds used by rebel movements to finance wars against legitimate governments.”

-The overarching goal of PRADD and PRADD II are to increase the percentage of diamonds entering the legal chain of custody, while improving the livelihoods of artisanal diamond mining communities.
-PRADD II is financed through a Congressional Earmark in support of the Clean Diamond Trade Act and managed by USAID’s Land Tenure and Property Rights Division within the E3 Bureau.
+The overarching goal of PRADD and PRADD II was to increase the percentage of diamonds entering the legal chain of custody, while improving the livelihoods of artisanal diamond mining communities.
+PRADD II was financed through a Congressional Earmark in support of the Clean Diamond Trade Act and managed by USAID’s Land Tenure and Property Rights Division within the E3 Bureau.
 The LTPR Division closely coordinates with the US Department of State and US Geological Survey who also provide support to the KPCS.